 Testing and Treatment of Hypothyroidism

-The good news is that an under-active thyroid can be treated!
-Your doctor can prescribe you medications to replace the hormones that your thyroid is no longer making.
+Your doctor can order blood tests to measure your thyroid hormone levels and confirm hypothyroidism.
+If required, your doctor can also prescribe medications to replace the hormones that your thyroid is no longer making.
 Your doctor can work with you to find the right dose to improve your symptoms.

 Thyroid and Weight